Spigell/sparky/README.md

     $ sparkyd --root=/home/$USER/.sparky/projects

-Sparky daemon will be building the projects found in the root directory every 5 minutes.
+Sparky daemon will be building the projects found in the root directory.

+Once a project gets built sparky worker (`sparky-runner.pl6`) sleeps for $timeout seconds.

+This eleminates surplus sparky workers runs.

 You can change the timeout by applying `--timeout` parameter:

-    $ sparkyd --root=/home/$USER/.sparky/projects --timeout=600 # every 10 minutes
+    $ sparkyd --root=/home/$USER/.sparky/projects --timeout=600 # sleep 10 minutes

 Running in daemonized mode.